 The nominal interest rate comprises the expected constant real interest rate and expected inflation (Fisher, 1930).
-This proposition implies that the nominal interest rate has a one-to-one relation with inflation, but inflation and the real interest rate are not related in the long run.
+This proposition implies that the nominal interest rate has a one-to-one relation with inflation, and therefore inflation has no long-run effect on the real interest rate.
 The one-to-one relationship between nominal interest rate and inflation is typically referred to as the Fisher effect.
 Transposing the Fisher effect to the stock market implies the one-to-one relationship between stock returns and inflation.
 Thus, stock returns may serve as a hedge against inflation.

 Hong Kong, Singapore, South Korea, and Taiwan are known as the Four Asian Tigers because of their rapid economic growth between the early 1960s and 1990s.
-By the early 21st century, Hong Kong and Singapore had specialized in the financial industry, whereas South Korea and Taiwan have specialized in manufacturing electronic components and devices.
+By the early 21st century, Hong Kong and Singapore have specialized in the financial industry whereas South Korea and Taiwan have specialized in manufacturing electronic components and devices.
 This study examines if the economies of the Four Asian Tigers reveal common Fisher effects.
-Using monthly data, we examine the relationship between stock prices and consumer price indexes for the Four Asian Tigers from the 1980s to 2020.
+We examine monthly data of stock prices and consumer price indexes for the Four Asian Tigers from the 1980s to 2020.
 Our estimates of the long-run elasticities of stock prices with respect to consumer price indexes significantly exceed 1 and range from 1.895 to 3.060.
-We also examine the change of the relationship over time between stock prices and consumer price indexes.
-Only in South Korea, the initial response of stock price is negatively significant and after that becomes positive and permanent.
+We also examine the time path of the relation between stock prices and consumer price indexes.
+Only in South Korea, the initial response of stock price is negatively significant and thereafter becomes positive and permanent.
 The other three countries illustrate an insignificant initial response of stock price but also become positive and permanent.